 Emergency food buckets, also called "survival food buckets" or "totes", are the current rage these days with food storage companies and resellers.
-Learn why we do not recommend these offerings as a replacement for real food storage.
-This is a companion article to "Why We Do NOT Recommend MRE's", and "Tired Of Storable Food Scams".
+Learn why we do not recommend these offerings as a replacement for any real food storage program.
+This is a companion article to "Why We Do NOT Recommend MRE's".

-1) Bad Taste - Storable food should be a direct replacement for what you already eat.
-Nobody wants to discover that their "food storage" supply is filled with strange, unhealthy and bad tasting food.
+1) Bad Taste.
+Storable food should be a direct replacement for what you already eat.
+Nobody wants to discover that their "food storage" supply is filled with strange, unhealthy and/or bad tasting food.
 Quite a lot of the survival buckets and totes being sold today are pretty terrible when it comes to something you'd be willing to eat every day.
 Cheap dehydrated products and sometimes, some bits of freeze dried food are mixed together with heavy seasoning and salt to create simple "meals" which are usually comprised of just a single-serving.
 The taste can be "ok" to "pretty bad" depending on the manufacturer and menu.
 The flavors are extremely repetative in our experience and we would NOT want to try to eat these foods every day.
 We checked, and did not find anyone who actually does either.
 This poses significant problem as a "solution" for emergency food storage.

 5) Survival food buckets are a very poor replacement for real food that you will actually eat.
 These buckets are often being sold as "complete food kits", but they're not.
 They contain very few real food items in limited quantities and small serving sizes with low calories.
 Cheap fillers, salt and sugar with heavy seasoning is added to disguise what you're really eating.
 Due to their low nutrition and variety, eating this food every day will be woefully inadequate.
 Much of this food is literally "powdered" with a heavy reliance upon soups.
 You can't change the menu either - or mix and match items to make a real meal from the ingredients.
-You're stuck with whatever the manufacturer has created.
+You're stuck with whatever the manufacturer has created, over and over again.
 This makes the food extremely repetitious.
 After a week - you're going to wish you had real food.

-6) Advertised Time Versus Reality.
+7) Advertised Time Versus Reality.
 Most of these kits will not last 1/4 of the time specified.
 You will need far, far more of these survival buckets or totes to meet their advertised survival time.
 You will be forced to eat them far faster then they have advertised due to their extremely low calories and what your body will be craving.
 We've seen this problem virtually EVERYWHERE we looked.
 Survival buckets and totes are actually a poor idea designed to liberate you from your money - a "shortcut" food storage that will not work as planned.
 Nothing replaces REAL FOOD in sufficient quantities and nutrition.
 There are no short-cuts to nutrition, health and staying energetic.
 Just marketing hype and propaganda to take advantage of people.

-7) Extremely Expensive - Because they are only 1/4 to 1/2 of the actual food storage required for the advertised time lengths - you'll need to purchase 2, 3 or even 4 times as many of these survival food buckets to meet the required time lengths we've seen advertised for obtain sufficient food amounts.
-This makes these survival buckets and totes incredibly expensive (multiply the cost by 2, 3 or 4 times).
-See our "Tired Of Storable Food Scams" page for many examples of this.
+8) Extremely Expensive.
+Because they are only 1/4 to 1/2 of the actual food storage required for the advertised time lengths - you'll need to purchase 2, 3 or even 4 times as many of these survival food buckets to meet the required time lengths we've seen advertised for obtain sufficient food amounts.
+This makes these survival buckets and totes incredibly expensive (multiply their cost by 2, 3 or 4 times).
+See our "Tired Of Storable Food Scams" page.
 An enormous amount of money is now being wasted on truly poor food storage planning with almost all of this waste being spent on survival food buckets and totes.

-8) Poor Packaging - Survival food buckets and totes are bulky due to the sheer amount of packaging involved and utilize a poor packaging concept and materials.
+9) Poor Packaging - Survival food buckets and totes are bulky due to the sheer amount of packaging involved and utilize a poor packaging concept and materials.
 The square buckets and containers are not air-tight and the food is divided up into pouches inside.
 The pouches can leak oxygen (osmosis) if not of sufficient quality and materials, and the food will become stale in a matter of months.
-Several manufacturers do not even use oxygen absorbers here either.
+Several manufacturers do not even use oxygen absorbers here either in their packaging.
 This excessive packaging is "stackable" but it also wastes a lot of space in each bucket.
 The amount of floor space required for a 1 year unit is up to 5 times larger than the #10 hard sided cans.

-9) None of the reputable food storage manufactures produce survival food buckets or totes.
+10) None of the reputable food storage manufactures produce survival food buckets or totes.
 This is very noteworthy, because they have extensive multi-decades of experience in the food storage industry (so do we).
 The food storage industry leaders like Mountain House and Rainy Day Foods know what we know - for long term food storage, you need real food, in sufficient variety, quantities (servings sizes), calories and amounts to endure real food emegencies.
 These companies have DECADES of experience in food storage and know what works - and what doesn't.

-10) Real Food will weigh a LOT more then what you find in survival buckets or totes because your getting a lot more.
+11) Real Food will weigh a LOT more then what you find in survival buckets or totes because your getting a lot more.
 Even when dehydrated, real food supplies weigh a lot more.
 The actual volume of food is also significantly higher, and so are the calories, serving sizes and number of servings per container.
-This is why nobody offers free shipping with real food, the actual food weights are substantially higher then what you receive in a survival bucket or tote, because there is a LOT more food you're receiving.
+This is why nobody offers free shipping with real food either, the actual food weights are substantially higher then what you receive in a survival bucket or tote, because there is a LOT more food you're receiving.
 There really is no comparison between real food supplies and advertised hype.
 There are NO SHORTCUTS when it comes to survival supplies and proper food storage and nutrition.
 If you want to stay healthy, eat right and have a sufficient food supply, do it right the first time and stop wasting money on phony "quick fix" scams.

 REAL food storage, done right, does not have any of these problems.
 This is our 23rd year in business and we've seen all kinds of fads and ideas come and go.
 None have replaced real food storage in sufficient quantities.
 In a food shortage emergency - you need real food.
 Don't fall for Hollywood hype or a poor substitute.
 We've spent decades educating people on what actually works - and what really doesn't.

 We highly recommend to buy what you eat.
 Are you eating out of a survival bucket now?
+On a daily basis?
 Of course not.
 Nobody is.
 Don't drastically limit yourself to what you aren't familiar with or will quickly tire of.
-Eat regular real food from your food storage.
+Eat regular real food from your food storage supplies.
 We do - every day.
-The foods we carry can be eaten every single day.
+The foods we carry can be eaten and enjoyed every single day for years on end.
 They are familiar, common and will last with the airtight packaging we employ.
 It's real food - for every day use or emergencies, with a nearly endless variety of choices.
 These products are used by Hospitals, Restaurants, Schools, U.S. Military, Pentagon, FEMA, Red Cross and Disaster Relief Organizations worldwide.
 They know what we know - real food storage is real food, not some other poor substitute.